giantswarm/fmt/helm/formatting_guidelines.md

 as `kube-system`.

-To ensure consistency and avoid the above problems, it is preferable to specify `namespace: {{ .Release.Namespace }}` for `.metadata.namespace` and other namespace fields of a helm chart except when resources need to go into a specific hardcoded namespace.
+To ensure consistency and avoid the above problems, it is preferable to specify `{{ .Release.Namespace }}` as the value for `.metadata.namespace` and other namespace fields of resources in a helm chart except when resources need to go into a specific hardcoded namespace.